 If the error persists, try increasing the PHP memory limit.

-In order to increase WordPress memory limit follow these steps:
+To increase WordPress memory limit follow these steps:

 STEP 1: Log in to cPanel.